pyswmm/pyswmm/README.rst

 Download
 --------

-Get the latest version of PySWMM from (COMING SOON!!!!!) https://pypi.python.org/pypi/pyswmm/
+Get the latest version of PySWMM from https://pypi.python.org/pypi/pyswmm/

 ::